Measles

 Avoid sharing personal items like pillows or towels.

-Wear a mask and seeking medical attention promptly when unwell.
+Wear a mask and seeking medical attention promptly when unwell, inform the doctor of any recent travel history.

 Please refer to Health advice for travellers for additional precautions to take when travelling.